opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-mapping.rst

 are mapped either to the :ref:`dcat:Dataset <iso_19139_che-dataset-mapping>` class or to the :ref:`dcat:Distribution <iso_19139_che-distribution-mapping>` class, depending on ``.//gmd:protocol``

-The "Mapped from" column in the table gives just a hint, on where the metadata is comming from.
-Please see for the Field descriptions for the actual mapping.
+The "Mapped from" column in the table gives just a hint on where the metadata is taken from.
+Please see the field descriptions for the actual mapping.

 .. _iso_19139_che-dataset-mapping: